DHTMLX/docs-todolist/docs/api/rest_api/routes/PUT routes/Put_sort.md

 ### Description

-@short:Returns an empty promise object in case tasks are sorted as requested
+@short:Returns an empty promise in case tasks are sorted as requested

 The route handles the PUT request made to the **'/sort'** path and sent by the [**send**](api/rest_api/methods/send_method.md) method to perform the **set-sort** operation (see [**set-sort**](api/methods/setsort_method.md)).